-If you want to avoid these costs, stick welding cast iron with nickel rods is a cheaper alternative.
-But you must have some experience with a stick welder first.
+If you want to avoid these costs, stick welding cast iron is a cheaper alternative.
+But you must have some experience with this process first.

 Can you weld cast iron with mild steel wire?

-It is possible to MIG weld cast iron with mild steel wire such as the ER70S-6, but it isn’t recommended for any kind of critical welds.
+It is possible to MIG weld cast iron with mild steel wire such as the ER70S-6 for light repair work.
+However, it isn’t recommended for critical welds.
 The deposited metal will absorb carbon from the casting and become too hard and brittle.
 It will also shrink a lot.
-Even if the weld holds for now, it is very likely to fail when it suffers pressure or vibrations.
+Even if the weld holds for now, it is very likely to fail under pressure or vibrations.

-Since the cast-iron nickel wire is so expensive, and you need a different gas, using mild steel wire is tempting.
+Since nickel wire is so expensive, and you need a different gas, using mild steel wire is tempting.
 Many welders repair small castings using common steel wire.

 Still, it’s not wise for critical welds, expensive or irreplaceable castings.
 It will never have the reliable, long-lasting results of the proper nicker wire and gas.

-If you want to try, use the 75% argon and 25% CO2 (or C25) shielding gas since it offers lower penetration than pure CO2.
+If you want to try, use the 75% argon and 25% CO2 (or C25) gas, since it offers lower penetration than pure CO2.
 Furthermore, steel wire needs much higher preheating, something that will add to the final cost.

 Also, the weld metal will not be machinable.
 It will be impossible to drill or cut it.
-Furthermore, the bead might be hard to grind, depending on how much carbon is absorbed.
+Furthermore, the bead may be hard to grind, depending on how much carbon is absorbed.

 Can you use flux-cored wire for cast iron?

 In a nutshell, flux-cored welding with nickel-based wire is meant for professional work.
-Most spools are big and more expensive than many home MIG welding machines.
-It is hard to find 2-pound spools, and they probably are going to cost $150 or more.
+Most spools are big and more expensive than many home MIG machines.
+It is hard to find 2-pound spools, and they probably will cost $150 or more.